manatlan/reqman4/examples/classic/README.md

 This is a classic reqman4 example

 - the scenario is in the yml
-- the conf is in the reqman.conf
+- the conf is in the reqman.yml